 Slip-on pants and loose shirts are best to start with.
 You might want to size up in shirts, so they can easily get on.

 In order to dress themselves toddlers need to have easy access to their things.
-Toddler’s wardrobe is a must.
+A toddler’s wardrobe is a must.

 Unless you want to, you don’t need to buy a beautiful, but also expensive set.
 There are IKEA hacks to make a toddler-friendly wardrobe.